mautic/developer-documentation-new/docs/plugins/config.rst

 Define items in an ``items`` array along with ``priority`` or at the root of the menu's array.

-Key each item with its respective :ref:`language string key<Translating plugins>`.
+Key each item with its respective :ref:`language string key<plugins/translations:Translating plugins>`.

 .. list-table::
     :header-rows: 1